fals/cqrs-clean-eventual-consistency/README.md

 ## :heavy_check_mark: TDD

-The project contains a well-defined IoC structure that allow you unit test almost every part of this service template, besides technology dependencies.
+The project contains a well-defined IoC structure that allows you unit test almost every part of this service template, besides technology dependencies.

-Inside the main layers you going to find Interfaces which are essential for the application, but with their implementations inside their own layers, what allow Mocking, Stubbing, using test doubles.
+Inside the main layer you're going to find Interfaces that are essential for the application, but with their implementations inside their own layers, what allow Mocking, Stubbing, using test doubles.

 There's a simple example using Mother Object Pattern and Builder to simplify unit tests and keep it maintainable and clean.